 DIY sundial - with free template

-The sundial shows the time of day with the help of the shadow cast by the sunlight on the dial.
-The shadow emitter, the so-called pole rod, is a wooden skewer in our small model.
-But why can we tell what time it is from a shadow?
-It's as simple as this: the earth rotates on its own axis in one day, i.e. in 24 hours - perhaps explain it to your children with a simple rotation on its own axis, as the term 'axis' might not be so enlightening for the children.
-This means that as the earth rotates during the day, the shadow cast by the sunlight changes.
-And it was precisely this principle that people used many thousands of years ago to know what time it was - as long as the sun was shining, of course.
+A sundial shows the time of day with the help of the shadow cast by sunlight on the dial.
+In our small model, the shadow cast by the gnomon is a wooden skewer.
+But why can we tell the time from a shadow?
+It's quite simple: the Earth rotates around its own axis once every day, i.e. in 24 hours – you could explain this to your children by simply turning around on the spot, as the term 'axis' is unlikely to be very illuminating for them.
+This means that as the Earth rotates throughout the day, the shadow cast by the sunlight changes.
+And it was precisely this principle that people used thousands of years ago to tell the time – as long as the sun was shining, of course.

 Craft instructions for our sundial

-But if the children experiment and make the sundial themselves, they will understand the principle much better.
-That's why we've put together very simple craft instructions for little researchers and craft enthusiasts below!
-Everything you need to make the sundial:
+But when children experiment for themselves and make their own sundial, they understand the principle much better.
+That's why we've provided some very simple craft instructions for little explorers and craft enthusiasts below!
+Everything you need to make the sundial :

-- our sundial template - you can download it for free using the form below
+- our sundial template – available to download free of charge

-- a wooden skewer, e.g. a shashlik skewer
+- a wooden skewer, e.g. a kebab skewer

 - a pair of scissors